decentralized-identity/presentation-exchange/spec/spec.md

 The above evaluation process assumes the processing entity will test each candidate input (JWT, Verifiable Credential, etc.) it holds to determine if it meets the criteria for inclusion in submission.
-Any additional testing of a candidate input for a schema match beyond comparison of the schema `uri` (e.g., specific requirements or details expressed in schema `metadata`) is at the discretion of the implementer.
+Any additional testing of a candidate input for a schema match beyond comparison of the schema `uri` is at the discretion of the implementer.
 :::